-- Application form
+- Online Application

 - Application fee

 - Statement of Purpose

 - Resume or Curriculum Vitae

 - Two Letters of Recommendation

 - Official college or university transcripts

-- Proof of English Proficiency
+- Proof of English Proficiency (if applicable)

-- Transcript Evaluation (international applicants only)
+- Foreign Transcript Evaluation (if applicable)

-- Applicants are required to have a master's degree or higher from an accredited college or university with a minimum GPA of 3.0. - Students without a background in psychology or a related field as determined by the

-Program Chair may be required to take some prerequisite psychology classes.
+- Applicants are required to have a master's degree or higher from an accredited college or university with a minimum GPA of 3.0. - Students without a background in psychology or a related field (as determined by the Program Chair), may be required to take some prerequisite psychology classes.